cronologic-de/xtdc_babel/timetagger4_user_guide_example/README.md

 ## About

 ### Overview
-This directory contains a project to compile the C++ example show in the user guide of the cronologic xTDC4 time-to-digital converter.
+This directory contains a project to compile the C++ example show in the user guide of the cronologic TimeTagger time-to-digital converter.

-You can download the user guide from the [product web page](https://www.cronologic.de/products/tdcs/xtdc4-pcie).
+You can download the user guide from the [product web page](https://www.cronologic.de/products/tdcs/timetagger).

 ### Copyright and Licence
 This code is created entirely by cronologic GmbH & Co.
 KG.
 All rights reserved.